peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Exceptions:</b>

  *  T:System.OverflowException:
-This object' s value is too big to fit a 32-bit signed integer.
+This object's value is too big to fit a 32-bit signed integer.

 <a id="ToInt32Unchecked"></a>
 ### ToInt32Unchecked

     public int ToInt32Unchecked();

 Converts this object's value to a 32-bit signed integer.
-If the value can't fit in a 32-bit integer, returns the lower 32 bits of this object's two' s-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)"Forms of numbers" ) (in which case the return value might have a different sign than this object's value).
+If the value can't fit in a 32-bit integer, returns the lower 32 bits of this object's two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)"Forms of numbers" ) (in which case the return value might have a different sign than this object's value).

 <b>Return Value:</b>